Acetoacetyl-CoA hydrolase

+The enzyme characterised from liver hydrolyses acetoacetyl-CoA to coenzyme A and acetoacetic acid, which forms the thioester in the starting material.
+The enzyme from Thermosipho melanesiensis has been studied as a means of producing acetone by metabolic engineering.

-This enzyme belongs to the family of hydrolases, specifically those acting on thioester bonds.
+This is a hydrolase, specifically one acting on thioester bonds.
 The systematic name is acetoacetyl-CoA hydrolase.
 Other names in common use include acetoacetyl coenzyme A hydrolase, acetoacetyl CoA deacylase, and acetoacetyl coenzyme A deacylase.
-This enzyme participates in butanoate metabolism.